sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/0900 - deskew.md

 Now Sensible captures the full date range, because the region starts at the middle of the complete line "White house tenure".

-Try out this example in the Sensible app using the following PDFs and config:
+Try out this example in the Sensible app using the following documents and config:

 | Example aligned  PDF | [Download link](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/pdfs/deskew_1.pdf) |
 | -------------------- | ------------------------------------------------------------ |